defeat the enemy, strongholds and spiritual warfare

 Stef: Tell us who you are and tell us your money story.

 Hilary: I’m the owner and founder of Hendershott Wealth Management.
-When we started, it was about serving women, but now 40% of our clients are men.
+When we started, we focused on serving women, but now 40% of our clients are men.
 We serve our clients with feminine-based principles of compassion, empathy, and humility.

-About eight years into my career, I was advising millionaires and multi-millionaires on how to build their portfolios.
+About eight years into my career, I advised millionaires and multi-millionaires on building their portfolios.
 I have degrees and professional certifications yet I went home nightly to a stack of bills I couldn’t pay.

-My parents had to bail me out.
-One time my boyfriend had to write me a check for $1500.
-I needed the money but I felt like the worst kind of failure.
+My parents had to bail me out—one time my boyfriend had to write me a check for $1,500.
+I needed the money but felt like I was in the worst kind of failure.
 I was so ashamed.

-In this moment, I could see into the future.
+At this moment, I could see into the future.
 I could see that it was filled with more and different versions of the same kind of mess.
-I couldn’t let that happen and decided that whatever it took, I would turn it around.
+I couldn’t let that happen, so I decided that whatever it took, I would turn it around.

 What was the difference between me and other people?
-We all want to have financial health but they’re winning and I’m failing.
+We all want financial health, but they’re winning and I’m failing.
 It comes from behavior and behavior comes from psychology.
-I have a degree in economics and I’m a certified financial manager, but nobody ever talked to me about money psychology.
+I have a degree in economics and am a certified financial manager, but nobody has ever talked to me about money psychology.

 How Did Hilary Turn Her Financial Situation Around?

-Hilary: I became a student of behavioral finance, money psychology, and neuropsychology and studied the impact of the words we use.
-The words we use about money which come from our childhood experiences are very impactful.
+Hilary: I became a student of behavioral finance, money psychology, and neuropsychology and studied the impact of the words we use about money.
+The words we use about money come from our childhood experiences and are very impactful.

-When I grew up, my perception was that there was never enough money.
-I would find out later my mom was a good saver; a fiscal conservative, but I couldn’t have brand-name stuff or things I wanted.
+When I grew up, I thought there was never enough money.
+I would find out later that my mom was a good saver and a fiscal conservative, but I couldn’t have brand-name stuff or things I wanted.

-At some point, I picked up that if people think I’m financially successful, they’ll like me.
+At some point, I learned that if people think I’m financially successful, they’ll like me.

-I twisted the emblems of wealth with the realities of wealth and played a destructive game; throwing good money after bad, buying approval; meanwhile, my bank accounts were empty and my FICO score was in the 400s.
+I twisted the emblems of wealth with the realities of wealth and played a destructive game, throwing good money after bad and buying approval.
+Meanwhile, my bank accounts were empty, and my FICO score was in the 400s.

-I got completely financially transparent.
+I got entirely financially transparent.
 Whatever my natural inclination was, I did the opposite.
 I lived on an $8-a-day food budget and didn’t go to a coffee shop for two years.

 After a few years, I paid off the debt, rebuilt my retirement savings, and was on my way to a downpayment on a home.